theNativeSociety® Natively Connecting Aspirational Readers with Inspirational Content THURSDAY, JANUARY 14, 2016

 A friend once told me that my best quality is the manner in which I make people feel as if they are my best friend.
 While I am not sure if that is true, I can say that I genuinely care about people - whether friends, family, clients or the barista who prepares my cappuccino each morning – I value THE PERSON.
-I try to remember names, or their child’s name or birthday or minor details of their lives that show I care.
-We are so preoccupied and plugged into our gadgets that we do not see or even hear what people are saying to us – if we can disconnect from our iPhones, we can connect with people.
+I try to remember names, or their child’s name or birthday - any details of their lives that show that I care.
+We are so preoccupied and plugged into our gadgets that we do not see or even hear what people are saying to us – if we can disconnect from our IPhones, we can connect with people.

 WHAT MAKES YOU THE BEST?

 The authentic relationship that I have with myself.
 Authenticity for me means creating a harmonious balance between my core beliefs and my actions.
 I cannot say that this necessarily makes me “the best”, but it does make me feel like I am making an effort to live to my full potential.
 I am quite clear of what my values are, I stand Firmly in the principles that I believe in, but I forgive myself when I am unable to live to the standard I have set for myself.
 This sense of self-awareness & self-trust allows me to be emotionally open.